hako/casper/README.md

 func main() {
 	casperClient := &casper.Casper{
 		APIKey:    "yourapikey",
-		APISecret: "youapisecret",
+		APISecret: "yourapisecret",
 		Username:  "yoursnapchatusername",
-		Password:  "yoursnapchataccountpassword",
+		Password:  "yoursnapchatpassword",
 		Debug:     false,
 	}
 	timestamp := strconv.Itoa(int(time.Now().UnixNano() / 1000000))

-	// Call any *casper.Casper methods.
+	// Call any *casper.Casper methods
 	attestation, err := casperClient.GetAttestation(casperClient.Username, casperClient.Password, timestamp)
 	if err != nil {
 		fmt.Println(err)
 	}
 	fmt.Println("Attestation: " + attestation)
 }

 ```

+See the [godoc](https://godoc.org/github.com/hako/casper) for more functions for interacting with the API.
 ## Todo
 - [ ] More tests.
-- [ ] Clean up code.
+- [ ] Code cleanup.

 ## Security

 This library requires you to have a Snapchat account.

-Placing API keys or any hardcoded sensitive information in git is not recommended or advised!
+Placing API keys or any hardcoded sensitive information in Git is not recommended or advised!

 By using this library you also agree to the [Casper Terms of Use](http://clients.casper.io/terms.php).